horstjens/ThePythonGameBook/goblindice002.rst

 about
 -----

-This page shows how to make use of a function, pass parameters to a function and get return values from a function..
+This page shows how to make use of a function in a two player combat sim, how to pass parameters to a function and how to get return values from a function.
+This examples show how to use a function to avoid redundant code.

 idea
 ----